dij0s/PETAL/thesis/bachelor_thesis.typ

 - Integrating coding agents, transitioning from the current static data retrieval and analysis paradigm to fully autonomous data processing, delivering richer insights from broader data sources.
 - Developing a specialized classification model for the intent router agent, reducing the computational cost and latency of the solution as well as improving the accuracy of intent recognition.
 - Expanding the scope of supported municipalities outside of Valais/Wallis.
-- Enhancing the user experience, supporting mobile devices and improving the design and accessibility of the web interface.
+- Enhancing the user experience, supporting mobile devices, improving the design and accessibility of the web interface, generating PDF exports, etc.

 == Closing Remarks

 While the proposed solution marks a step towards smarter data-driven decision support tools, for municipalities, it does also highlight the ongoing need for research into reliability and transparency, enhancing the robustness of the solution.

 Ultimately, this thesis demonstrates both the promise and the current challenges of AI agents in the field of urban energy planning.
-// REPRENDRE UN PAR UN LES POINTS DE LA DONNEE -> pq j'ai pas entraîné, ...
-// fuzzy search <- amélioration plutôt que limitation et dire que utiliser un dictionnaire difficile car mises à jour fréquentes par exemple ici ou plus bas ??

 #pagebreak()
 #heavy-title(i18n(doc_language, "bibliography-title"), mult: 1, top: 0.5em, bottom: 0.3em)